LED High Bays Lighting Guide

 Round LED High Bays

 In the old days, you had metal halide for high bay lighting, and these lights required not only a lot of power but also a lot of warm-up time to get going.
-Because the bulbs themselves had a 360˚ beam angle, the fixtures had reflectors added—otherwise you wasted a lot of energy lighting up the inside of the fixture instead of concentrating light toward the ground.
+Because the bulbs themselves had a 360˚ beam angle, a lot of the light shone up into the fixture rather than down where you needed it.
+To combat this, metal halide fixtures had reflectors added.
+LED lights don't need that.
+Because of the directionality of LED lighting, the full amount of light is directed where it's actually used.

 These metal halides ran extremely hot, and they burned out after 20,000 hours (15,000 for higher-wattage lamps)—but before burning out, they dimmed.
 Significantly.
 You could expect to lose 50% of your light output halfway through the bulb's rated operating life.